Bottega Veneta: Modernization (2001–2018)

 In February 2001, Gucci acquired Bottega Veneta for $156 million.
 Patrizio di Marco was appointed CEO and Tomas Maier creative director.
 In 2002, the brand launched a fashion jewelry line, followed by a fine jewelry line in 2006.
 By 2005, the company was profitable once again.
 Bottega Veneta launched a women's ready-to-wear collection in February 2005 and a menswear collection in June 2006.
 In January 2009, Marco Bizzarri succeeded to Patrizio di Marco as CEO of Bottega Veneta.
 In June 2011, Bottega Veneta launched its first women's fragrance Eau de Parfum.
 From 2001 to 2010, Bottega Veneta's sales grew 15-fold and reached the $1 billion mark in 2012.
 Vogue coined the term "stealth wealth" to describe the brand's style.

 In 2013, Bottega Veneta moved its atelier from Vicenza to a historic 18th-century villa surrounded by a 590,000-square-foot park near Montebello Vicentino.
 The renovation of the property underwent a strict environmental process.
-Bottega Veneta also opened its first flagship store, a 11,448 square-foot boutique in a historical building on Via Sant'Andrea in Milan.
-In April 2014, Marco Bizzarri stepped down as CEO of Bottega Veneta and Carlo Alberto Beretta became the company's new CEO in January 2015.
+Bottega Veneta also opened its first flagship store, an 11,448 square-foot boutique in a historic building on Via Sant'Andrea in Milan.
+In April 2014, Marco Bizzarri stepped down as CEO of Bottega Veneta, and Carlo Alberto Beretta became the company's new CEO in January 2015.
 In 2016, the brand's second flagship store opened on North Rodeo Drive in Beverly Hills.
 The company announced it would unify its men and women's shows.
 During the company's 50th anniversary show at the Accademia di Brera, the Bottega Veneta clutch bag carried by Lauren Hutton in the 1980 movie American Gigolo was revived (and renamed The Lauren 1980).
 In October 2016, Claus-Dietrich Lahrs was appointed CEO of Bottega Veneta.
-In 2018, Bottega Veneta opened a 6-floor flagship store in Ginza, Tokyo, in a building designed as a tribute to the capital's architectural modernism.
+In 2018, Bottega Veneta opened a six floor flagship store in Ginza, Tokyo, in a building designed as a tribute to the capital's architectural modernism.
 In January 2018, Bottega Veneta opened a 15,000-square-foot store—its third flagship store—on the corner of Madison and 64th Street in the Upper East Side of New York City.
 In June 2018, Tomas Maier stepped down as creative director of Bottega Veneta.